Clubs and Committees

 To learn more about meeting times, please contact Clay Russel: firstname.lastname@example.org

 Gilette Entomology Club

 We are an interdisciplinary group of people who share an interest in insects.
-We open the doors, and windows into a diverse and fascinating look at arthropods.
-Join us for monthly meetings filled with poster presentations, community outings, and guest speakers.
+We open the doors and windows into a diverse and fascinating look at arthropods.
+Join us for collecting trips, guest speakers, cockroach races, and more!

 Advisor: Matt Camper: email@example.com

 We are one of the longest lived university clubs, dating back to the 1920’s.
 We offer fun and exciting activities to cultivate your interests in plants and horticulture.